Smarter Home Guide is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more here.

 No, both the Solo 3 and Studio 3 can also be used with the RemoteTalk Control cable with a 3.5 mm connector for wired use.

 Different retailers are able to set different price margins based on many different factors.
 Beats recommends purchasing from an authorized retailer so that you can be sure you’re getting an authentic device.
 Knockoff devices are often found circulating online.

 Can I make adjustments to my listening experience without pulling out my paired device?

-If you can justify a hefty pricetag, some of the most popular headphones available can provide the highest quality listening experiences.
+If you can justify a hefty price tag, some of the most popular headphones available can provide the highest quality listening experience.
 Whether you’re using them to enjoy your all-time favorite album, take the occasional phone call, or expedite a noisy ride on the subway, Beats have proved themselves a frontrunner in bringing the very best to consumers for nearly 11 years.